George Wallace: 1976 Democratic presidential primaries

 In November 1975, Wallace announced his fourth bid for the presidency, again participating in the Democratic presidential primaries.
 Wallace's campaign was plagued by voter concern about his health as well as the media use of images that portrayed him as nearly helpless.
 His supporters complained that such coverage was motivated by bias, citing the discretion used in coverage of Franklin D. Roosevelt's paralysis, before television became commercially available.
-In the southern primaries and caucuses, Wallace carried only Mississippi, South Carolina and his home state of Alabama.
+In the Southern primaries and caucuses, Wallace carried only Mississippi, South Carolina and his home state of Alabama.
 If the popular vote in all primaries and caucuses were combined, Wallace would have placed third behind former Georgia governor Jimmy Carter and California governor Jerry Brown.
 After the primaries were completed, and he had lost several Southern primaries to Carter, Wallace left the race in June 1976.
 He eventually endorsed Carter, who defeated Republican incumbent Gerald Ford.

 Final term as governor

-In the late 1970s, Wallace announced that he was a born-again Christian and apologized to black civil rights leaders for his past actions as a segregationist.
+Wallace began to moderate on race in the late 1970s.
+During this time, Wallace announced that he was a born-again Christian and apologized to Black civil rights leaders for his past actions as a segregationist.
 He said that while he had once sought power and glory, he realized he needed to seek love and forgiveness.
 In 1979, Wallace said of his stand in the schoolhouse door: "I was wrong.
 Those days are over, and they ought to be over."
-He publicly asked for forgiveness from black Americans.
+He publicly asked for forgiveness from Black Americans.

 In the 1982 Alabama gubernatorial Democratic primary, Wallace's main opponents were Lieutenant Governor George McMillan and Alabama House Speaker Joe McCorquodale.
 In the primary, McCorquodale was eliminated, and the vote went to a runoff, with Wallace holding a slight edge over McMillan.
 Wallace won the Democratic nomination by a margin of 51 to 49 percent.
 In the general election, his opponent was Montgomery Republican Mayor Emory Folmar.
 Polling experts at first thought the 1982 election was the best chance since Reconstruction for a Republican to be elected as governor of Alabama.
 Ultimately, though, it was Wallace, not Folmar, who claimed victory.